Everything you need to know about the Stagecoach strike - and what buses are still running

-Stagecoach strike Sheffield: How long will the new year bus strike last and what services are still running?
+Sheffield bus strike: How long will the new year Stagecoach strike last and what services are still running?

 Stagecoach workers are on strike in Sheffield once again this January, leading to disruption to bus services across the city.